samarenb/takehomeengineeringchallenge/Readme.md

 ### Observability
-The application exposes health/info/metrics endopoints for observality, in order to create a dashboard we can utilise the endpoints below.
+The application exposes health/info/metrics endopoints for observality, in order to create a dashboard we can utilize the endpoints below.
 Also there are logging statements for debugging and info throughout the code.

 * http://localhost:9091/actuator/health
 * http://localhost:9091/actuator/info